dgbeale/froggit/step-03/README.md

   frog.frame += 0.5
 7. But we have now image with '.5' in the name, so we'll add an int function when using the frame value.
   frog.image = "frog" + str(int(frog.frame))
+8. Now we need the frog to appear in random places.
+9. We need to use the python library, random
+At the top of the code, add
+from random import randint
+10. Create a new function called frog_reset, here we will randomly set the x and y co-ordinates.
+11. randint requeres a range - min and maximum, for x the minimum should be 0 but we don't want the frog to appear half off the screen.
+For the max, we want to use the width of the screen - but take into account the width of the frog.
+  x = randint(0 + frog.width//2, WIDTH - frog.width//2)
+12. For the y co-ordinate,